bazel-contrib/bazel-lib/docs/write_source_files.md

 write_source_files(<a href="#write_source_files-name">name</a>, <a href="#write_source_files-files">files</a>, <a href="#write_source_files-additional_update_targets">additional_update_targets</a>, <a href="#write_source_files-suggested_update_target">suggested_update_target</a>, <a href="#write_source_files-kwargs">kwargs</a>)
 </pre>

-Write to one or more files in the source tree.
-Stamp out tests that ensure the files exists and are up to date.
+Write to one or more files or folders in the source tree.
+Stamp out tests that ensure the sources exist and are up to date.

 Usage: